ka8725/migration_data/README.md

 ## Usage

-Just define in your migration `data` method:
+In your migration define a `data` method:

 ```ruby
 class CreateUsers < ActiveRecord::Migration